s-victor/TinyPedal/docs/customization.md

 If a value is surrounded by quotation marks, make sure not to remove those quotation marks, otherwise may cause error.

-Any boolean type value (true or false) will only accept: `true`, which can be substituted with `1`.
-And `false`, which can be substituted with `0`.
-All words must be in `lowercase`, otherwise will cause error.
+Any boolean type value will only accept: `true` or `false` in lowercase.

-Also important to note, not every setting allows float point value that contains decimal places.
-Usually if a number (default value) does not contain any decimal place, that means it only accepts `integer`.
-Make sure not to add any decimal place, otherwise error may occur.

 ## Brands preset